3 Our Mental Shortcuts

 In the confirmation bias section above we saw examples of search terms that return a limited range of viewpoints.
 For most topics it is possible to find “loaded” search terms that have this effect.

-- What search terms related to your wicked problem are likely to return one particular viewpoint?
+- What search terms related to your topic are likely to return one particular viewpoint?

-- What neutral search terms can you think of related to your wicked problem?
+- What neutral search terms can you think of related to your topic?
 Are any search terms really neutral?
+Why or why not?